 3 Remove the fabric clamps from all the rails.
-Pry the lips of the clamp away from each other and then pull the clamp off the rail.

 Tip: When you remove the clamps from the rail, orient the clamps so that they are lined up with a flat side of the rail, rather than an angle of the rail, before you pull the clamps off.